Lavenderjiang/freshman_sophomore_classification/README.md

 This repository contains a [notebook](https://github.com/Lavenderjiang/freshman_sophomore_classification/blob/master/main.ipynb) for running a simple node classification experiment.
 See [guide.md](https://github.com/Lavenderjiang/freshman_sophomore_classification/blob/master/guide.md) for help with running the notebook.
+Submit a github [issue](https://github.com/Lavenderjiang/freshman_sophomore_classification/issues) if you run into any problems!
 This repo a supplement material for this [tutorial](https://medium.com/@lavenderchiang/topology-adaptive-graph-cnn-8c4dffff858e) on graph CNN.

 ## Background